What is Parturition?

-Parturition is the mechanisms of signaling the onset of labor (or) a procedure of delivering a fully grown or developed fetus after the completion of pregnancy period.
+Parturition is the mechanisms of signalling the onset of labour (or) a procedure of delivering a fully grown or developed fetus after the completion of pregnancy period.

 It is a process of fetus birth with the release of cortisol.
 During parturition process, the cervix dilates and relaxes.
-Along with cortisol, oxytocin and estrogen hormones are released to begin the milk production and labor.
+Along with cortisol, oxytocin and estrogen hormones are released to begin the milk production and labour.

 During parturition, the uterus contracts to push the fetus towards the cervix and continued till the fetus come down the birth canal.
 In this process, the head should be first to come out.
 After parturition, the uterus releases the placenta and it passes out immediately after the fetus is born.
-Lactation begins – where mother starts preparing milk for a baby and the first milk, which is called as a colostrum.
+Lactation begins – where a mother starts preparing milk for a baby and the first milk, which is called colostrum.
 This milk contains antibodies, which is required for a newborn baby to protect against the diseases.

 Signs of Parturition